iiasa/CWatM/docu/setup.rst

 .. warning:: From 2019 on we are changing to Python 3.7.
 We do not provide further support for Python 2.7

+.. warning:: CWATM is tested for Python 3.7 and will for sure not work with Python versions lower than 3.6.
+We recommend using Python 3.7

 Libraries
 *********